IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 !!! danger "IBM watsonx support on IBM Power"

     **NOTE**: At the time of writing, IBM watsonx is not yet available to run on IBM Power systems.
-However, the large language models (LLMs) that support its functionality are fully compatible with IBM Power.
+However, the LLMs that support its functionality are fully compatible with IBM Power.
 Clients can leverage foundation models, including IBM-developed and open-source options, to integrate and utilize (gen)AI capabilities within their on-premises applications running on IBM Power.
 This course's labs demonstrate the use of such LLMs.

 ## IBM watsonx Vs Hugging Face